 Law enforcement agencies give police officers a lot of discretion when it comes to issuing traffic tickets.
-If you are pulled over for speeding, the officer could give you a speeding ticket or a speeding warning.
+If you are pulled over for speeding, the officer could give you either a speeding ticket or a speeding warning.

 - How Speeding Warnings Impact Insurance Rates